Rob174/detection_nappe_hydrocarbures_IMT_cefrem/README.md

 |dbf|To open the annotation files *.dbf |
 |pillow|To draw the polygon on the image|
 |rich|For better logs|

+### 3.2 Other sotwares

+- QGIS: to visualize polygons and rasters
+- snap: to preprocess the images

 ## 4. Réunions